Conditionally Parameterized, Discretization-Aware Neural Networks for Mesh-Based Modeling of Physical Systems: Numerical Tests

 The simulation results sampled at a time interval of $5 \times 10^{-4}$ ms are used as the ground truth.
 Tests are conducted on two different lengths of training data.
 The long period consists of 400 steps, spanning 0.2 ms, the last 10\% of which is used as the short training period.
 Thus, both periods end at the same point, and rollout prediction is carried out from the end of training for another 0.2 ms. These periods are illustrated in Fig.~\ref{fig perturb}.
 For simplicity, we add number of processor blocks and L (long) or S (short) as suffix to the model names to distinguish them.
 For example, ``CP-GNet10L'' refers to the CP-GNet with 10 processor blocks trained on the long period.
 The predictions for 4 representative variables, $p, u, T, Y_{\text{CH4}}$, from the two deeper models, CP-GNet10L and GNet15L, are visualized in Fig.~\ref{fig deepblue} at 4 steps evenly spanned over the prediction period.
 The probed results are also plotted, which also covers the other models tested.
 It is notable that a small phase shift in the resolved structures can cause a high level of deviation in the probe measurements, and thus the flow field contours should be viewed as broader indicators of the performance.

-It can be seen that our model predicts the reacting flow accurately over hundreds of prediction steps.
+It is seen that the CP-GNET predicts the evolution of the reacting flow accurately over hundreds of prediction steps.
 In comparison, the non-CP model deviates quickly from the ground truth within 100 steps.
 Even with a smaller model (CP-GNet5L, 1.3M parameters), or a small fraction of training data (CP-GNet10S), the CP models still show comparable or even better performances compared with the largest baseline (GNet15L, 1.8M parameters).
-More encouragingly, there is no significant difference in the level of error across the predicted field from our model, in spite of the vast changes in mesh density and distortion, whereas the GNets clearly suffer from more errors around the inner corners, where the mesh is the most irregular.
+There is no significant difference in the level of error across the predicted field from our model, in spite of the vast changes in mesh density and distortion, whereas the GNets clearly suffer from more errors around the inner corners, where the mesh is the most irregular.
 This shows that, by combining CP with graph, discretization information can be efficiently processed.
 The proposed boundary treatment is also proven successful even in such a complex case with multiple types of boundaries (see Appendix~\ref{appendix additional rocket} for results without ghost edges).